defold/doc/docs/en/manuals/camera.md

 Note that the near and far planes are also specified in the message.
 The near and far planes set on the camera properties are only used for the perspective projection.
 :::

-::: sidenote
+::: important
-Note that the with an orthographic projection the view will be positioned such that the lower-left corner of the rendered portion of the screen will correspond to the position of the game object the camera component is attached to.
+With an orthographic projection the view will be positioned such that the lower-left corner of the rendered portion of the screen will correspond to the position of the game object the camera component is attached to.
 :::

 Learn more about the render script and how to change which type of orthographic projection to use in the [Render manual](/manuals/render/#_default_view_projection).